fgladisch/notify-awesome/README.md

 Notify Awesome
 =========

-A lightweight notification system, powered by Font Awesome.
+A lightweight notification system, powered by Font Awesome and jQuery.

 ## Requirements